nicolashuberIT/flight-analyzer/README.md

 ### Introduction

 The goal of the `flight-analyzer` application is to automatically manipulate large datasets, which contain the track logs of paragliding flights.
-The program evaluates for each point of the flight if it is on a straight line or not.
+The program evaluates for each point of the flight if it is on a straight line or not, which is relevant for modelling the stationary glide of a paraglider.
 This allows further analyses and the filtering by position of the point.
 After the input dataset has been filtered the tool can apply a selection of algorithms, which have been developped as of the "Fliegen am Limit" paper, to simulate the stationary flight of a paraglider.
 This serves as a foundation for the development of new algorithms, more advanced models and conduct further analyses.
 In addition, the tool offers some helpers such as tools to visualize the manipulated data or preprocess raw input files.

 Detailed descriptions can be found in docstrings and comments within the source code of this project.